subhocse/TechnicalTest/README.md

 ### There are two applications to run :-

-## Front-end: To run this application , go to the path of application i.e. FrontEnd and type 'npm start'.
+### Front-end: To run this application , go to the path of application i.e. FrontEnd and type: 'npm start'.

-## Back-end: To run this application , go to the path of application i.e. RESTAPI and run the 'WebAPI.sln' using Visual Studio 2019.
+### Back-end: To run this application , go to the path of application i.e. RESTAPI and run the 'WebAPI.sln' using Visual Studio 2019.
-Microsoft SQL Server is used for storing all the data.
+### Microsoft SQL Server is used for storing all the data.